 David Abrams, member of the Music Critics Association of North America (MCANA), served as classical music reviewer, critic and music columnist with The Syracuse Post-Standard from 1992 to 2008, where he covered orchestral, chamber music and opera performances.
 During this time Abrams earned 11 “Best in Category” Syracuse Press Club awards in the categories of Critiques, Best Human Interest Story and the Robert Haggart Memorial Award for Best Daily Newspaper Column.
 He later authored a weekly column in the Eagle Newspapers, Music Matters, where he earned his 12th Press Club Award.

-Now in his third decade as Professor of Music at Onondaga Community College in Syracuse, Abrams teaches music history, ear-training and clarinet.
-He was awarded the SUNY Chancellor's Award for Excellence in Teaching in 2012.
+Now nearing his fourth decade as Professor of Music at Onondaga Community College in Syracuse, Abrams teaches music history, ear-training and clarinet.
+He was awarded the SUNY Chancellor’s Award for Excellence in Teaching in 2012.